With summer coming to an end in Elk River, now is a great time to get ahead on air conditioner maintenance.

 4. Clean the Inside

-After removing the fan, pull out leaves and other yard waste.
-Then mop the inside of the equipment with a wet sponge.
+After taking out the fan, fish out leaves and other yard litter.
+Then mop the inside of the unit with a wet sponge.

-The only coil cleaner you need is water.
-Use light pressure from a hose nozzle to wash the fins, directing water from the inside out.
-Put the fan back in once you’re completed.
+The only coil cleaner you have to have is water.
+Use slight pressure from a hose nozzle to rinse the fins, directing water from the inside out.
+Put the fan back in once you’re finished.

 5. Test Your Air Conditioner

 Now it’s time to restore power and turn your air conditioner back on.
-If it’s not operating properly, contact us a call at 763-276-0617.
+If it’s not operating correctly, contact us a call at 763-276-0617.

 Related: Air Conditioner Service: Pay a Little Now, Save Later